 - Judicial commitments

-Only an Owner’s Policy fully protects the buyer should a covered title problem arise with the title that was not listed as an exception during the title search.
+Only an Owner’s Policy fully protects the buyer should a covered title problem arise that was not listed as an exception during the title search.
 A title insurance policy will cover both claims arising out of title problems that could have been discovered in the public records, and those so-called “non-record” defects that could not be discovered in the record, even with the most complete search.

-While real estate agents can provide many valuable benefits when selling your home, there are times when you may wish to avoid listing your home with an agent.
+While real estate agents can provide many valuable benefits when selling your home, or other property, there are times when you may wish to avoid listing your home with an agent.
 Whether you have already identified a buyer, or want to sell your home through an alternate means (land contract, lease with option to purchase, or seller financing), the cost of using a Real Estate Lawyer can be a cheaper way to sell your home while ensuring that all the legal requirements are met.
 Real estate attorneys can provide all of the legal services you will need.
 This includes preparing the purchase contract, providing you with the real property disclosure forms that are required by law, conducting a title search, drafting and/or reviewing the closing documents, and conducting the closing.
 Real estate lawyers are particularly helpful if you choose to sell your home in a manner other than in an absolute sales transaction.
 All of legal representation and document preparation can typically be done at a fraction of the price you would pay a real estate agent which makes it very affordable and ensures that you keep as much of your hard earned money as possible.
 When selling your home or other real property, you want to get as much value out of the property as possible!

 Dagger Law’s real estate lawyers can provide a full range of services for people wanting to sell their home on their own, including: